andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 We’ve already been able to reap a lot of benefits.
 All of the type safety we discovered in the last part is now available to us in a fully dynamic world, as well.
-We also learned the advantages of *separating* the typed world from the untyped world, and how the compiler helps us make the transition safely.
+We also learned the advantages of *separating* the typed world from the untyped world and how the compiler helps us make the transition safely.

-But, notice that I said that this is the *start* of dependently typed programming.
+But really, this is all just the *start* of dependently typed programming.
 This is where things *really* start to get fun.
-For the most part, except for what is basically syntactic sugar, everything we learned in the first part is mostly standard, non-dependent Haskell.
+For the most part, except for what is basically syntactic sugar, everything we learned in the first part is mostly standard, non-dependent Haskell, after all.

 Stepping into this new world can be disorienting at first.
 There’s a lot of unexpected things that come up when we start working more with these fancy new types.
-We have to deal with types coming from multiple different sources, convincing the type system about relationships between them, and a whole bunch of other concerns that just don’t happen when you program only at the value level.
+We have to deal with types coming from multiple different sources, convincing the type system about their properties and relationships between them, and a whole bunch of other concerns that just don’t happen when you program only at the value level.
 But, like all things, it comes more naturally with practice.

-Until next time!
+We’ll see where our journey takes us next time!

 #### Exercises